SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

     }
 ~~~

 In the code above, we first check if the simulator is started, if not, then create an initial aircraft location with CLLocationCoordinate2DMake(22, 113).
 Next invoke the `startWithLocation:updateFrequency:GPSSatellitesNumber:withCompletion:` method of `DJISimulator` with the frequency of 20 and GPS satellite number of 10 to start the simulator.
-For more details of this method, please check the following method's inline documentations:
+For more details of this method, please check the following method's inline documentation:

 ~~~objc
 /**